arkore/terradraw-workshop/docs/workshops/foss4g2025/maplibre-gl-terradraw.md

 Open https://terradraw.water-gis.com/ for the demo of maplibre-gl-terradraw

-13 examples are avalable how to configure TerraDraw and the plugin.
+13 examples are avalable how to configure Terra Draw and the plugin.

 ## Source code